goto-satoru/edb-genai-tool-zendesk-ticket/README.md

 # EDB PGAI GenAI Builder sample Tool for ZenDesk ticketing

+## ⚠️ Disclaimer

+This tool is provided as **sample code for demonstration and educational purposes only**.
+It is not an official EnterpriseDB product and is provided "as-is" without any warranties or guarantees.

+**Important Notes**:
+- Use this tool at your own risk
+- Test thoroughly in a development environment before using in production
+- The authors and EnterpriseDB are not responsible for any issues, data loss, or damages that may occur from using this tool
+- Always follow your organization's security and compliance policies when handling API credentials

 A Griptape-based tool for creating and managing ZenDesk customer support tickets programmatically.
 This tool provides a simple Python interface to interact with the ZenDesk API, enabling automated ticket creation through the Griptape framework.